MailTape/MailTape-v1/_posts/2018-01-14-Elijah-Salomon.md

 # MailTape's selection

 ## Elijah Salomon – Power to the Dub
-_Sanjay_: **"**Not only impressive in its musical diversity, Elijah Salomon's album is more than just a series of Roots songs—it's a call to slow down, to exhale and let things run their course and mature into their natural destiny!**"**
+_Sanjay_: **"**Not only impressive in its musical diversity, [Elijah Salomon](https://www.elijah.ch)'s album is more than just a series of Roots songs—it's a call to slow down, to exhale and let things run their course and mature into their natural destiny!**"**

-## Aba-Shanti-I – Tower of Bable
+## Aba-Shanti-I – Tower of Babel
 _Sanjay_: **"**The musical moniker of Paul Régimbeau, [Mondkopf](http://mondkopf.tumblr.com/)'s electronic music often feels extremely literal.
 This track is taken from the [Musique Ambiante Française Vol. 1](https://tigersushirecords.bandcamp.com/album/musique-ambiante-fran-aise-vol-1) compilation on Tigersushi.
 It's a serene and seductive suite of ambient or beatless works using old and new analog machines.**"**

 ## Mo' Kalamity – Darling